Skip to main content

 Following surgery, you’ll be closely monitored for infection and rejection of your new pancreas.
 You’ll also be required to take various medications following your transplant as a preventative measure against common infections and rejection.
 These medications are covered by BC Transplant with your valid BC Care Card Number.

-For more information on managing your care, visit our Medications page.
+For more information on managing your care, visit our medication and vaccination page.

 More information?